Clinical scientist, embryology

 As a clinical scientist working in embryology, you'll need to:

-- collect eggs and sperm (gametes) from patients for processing
+- receive and prepare eggs and sperm (gametes) in the lab for processing

-- prepare gametes and the environment for IVF and facilitate fertilisation
+- prepare the laboratory environment for fertilisation and to support embryo development

-- monitor and maintain cryobanks, and preserve gametes and embryos for future use
+- manage cryobanks where gametes and embryos are stored for future use

 Salary